 Whether through time, talent or financial contributions, we are proud to support our communities.
 We listen to our residents and provide them with the specific help that they need – when they need it.

-We also work to ensure that you're a part of the discussions that affect your health through a variety of education and advocacy initiatives.
-Our GrassRoots Green program fosters involvement from Northwest Ohio communities through activities such as registration drives, community town hall meetings and candidate debates.
+We work to ensure that you're a part of the discussions that affect your health through a variety of education and advocacy initiatives.
+Our Come to the Table program aims to raise awareness about hunger in our communities and to increase access to healthier foods in underserved areas.
 ProMedica is also home to Fields of Green, an umbrella for several health and nutrition education programs.

 In the Spotlight